tm-pe2/meta/README.md

 # Practice Enterprise Meta Hub

 This repository is a hub for all information regarding PE2 and how to contribute to the project(s)
 Have a question, idea or just have something to say?
-[Start a discussion](https://github.com/tm-pe2/meta/discussions/new)
+[Start a discussion](https://github.com/tm-pe2/meta/discussions/new) or get on the Discord server.

 ## Getting started